-How to Take a ‘Marie Kondo’ Approach to Software Testing
+How E2E Testing Takes a ‘Marie Kondo’ Approach to Software Testing

 Marie Kondo is famous for developing her “KonMari” philosophy — a method of decluttering living spaces that promotes removing items from your life that do not spark joy.
 The KonMari method emphasizes two key aspects: tidying objects by category (so choosing to tidy all clothes first instead of everything in the bedroom, for example) and then removing those that do not spark joy.